 - Export programs, such as the Market Access Program (MAP), which include several fruit and tree nuts;

-- Federally sanctioned national research and promotion program in place for cultivated blueberries, Hass avocados, and mangoes.
+- Federally sanctioned national research and promotion programs; and

 Crop Insurance and Disaster Assistance

-USDA's Farm Service Agency (FSA) administers the Noninsured Crop Disaster Assistance Program (NAP) .
-Fruit and tree nut growers who do not purchase crop insurance or do not have established Federal crop insurance programs for their crops are eligible for Federal financial assistance under this program when natural disasters cause low yields, loss of inventory, or inability to plant.
-FSA also operates other disaster assistance programs--Emergency Conservation, Disaster Debt Set-Aside, and Emergency Farm Loans--designed to aid farmers who are affected by drought, flood, freeze, tornadoes, and other natural calamities (for more information, see Ongoing Disaster Assistance Programs for Agricultural Producers ).
+USDA's Farm Service Agency (FSA) administers the Noninsured Crop Disaster Assistance Program (NAP).
+Fruit and tree nut growers who do not have established Federal crop insurance programs for their crops are eligible for Federal financial assistance under this program when natural disasters cause low yields, loss of inventory, or inability to plant.
+The amount disbursed to fruit and tree nut growers under NAP varies, depending on natural disasters (if any) affecting crops in a given year and on whether growers have purchased higher levels of coverage authorized under the 2014 Farm Bill.
+Movement under the 2014 Farm Bill toward expansion of crop insurance and NAP coverage for underserved commodities reflects efforts to broaden the range of commodities eligible for Federal support through programs more oriented to managing risk.
+This approach underlines the growing emphasis on risk management, and especially Federal crop insurance, in Federal programs for agriculture.
+In addition, producers eligible for disaster assistance programs can also apply for the Emergency Conservation Program, Disaster Debt Set-Aside Program, Emergency Farm Loan Program, and the Tree Assistance Program, which are designed to aid farmers who are affected by drought, flood, freeze, tornadoes, and other natural calamities (for more information, see Disaster Assistance Program ).

 Marketing orders, administered by the USDA's Agricultural Marketing Service (AMS), are designed to collectively solve instability within fruit and vegetable markets.
 That goal is accomplished by enforcing product quality standards, regulating the flow of product to the market, standardizing packages and containers, creating reserve pools for storable commodities, and authorizing production and marketing research and advertising.
 Industries participate voluntarily and agree to Federal oversight over certain aspects of their operations.